Written by Daniel Mariotti

 Barbara Grygutis has created over 75 works of large-scale public art in locations across the United States and beyond.
 Most recently, her Imaginary Garden promenade in Cary, North Carolina’s Walnut Street Park received national awards from Hardscape North America and Brick Industry Association’s Brick in Architecture competition.
 In addition to her permanent public art installations, Grygutis’ work has been exhibited at The Smithsonian Institute in Washington, DC; The Socrates Sculpture Park in Long Island City, New York; The Bronx Museum in New York City; and The Parker Collection for the Vice-President’s House and the White House, both in Washington, D.C.

 The “Stand” project came to light after Grygutis had been chosen out of 127 proposals that were submitted for the call.
-It was spearheaded by Lexington-Fayette Urban County councilwoman Jennifer Mossotti who, along with other local Lexington women, created the “Breaking the Bronze Ceiling” initiative.
-She was inspired to start this initiative after reading a TIME magazine article that said: “fewer than 7% of the 5,193 monuments in the United States recognize women”.
+Lexington-Fayette Urban County councilwoman Jennifer Mossotti spearheaded the effort.
+Along with other local Lexington women, she created the “Breaking the Bronze Ceiling” initiative.
+A TIME magazine article stating: “fewer than 7% of the 5,193 monuments in the United States recognize women” inspired the drive to start the initiative.

-Lexington Mayor Linda Gordon mimics the lack of recognition of women and says that the statue was long overdue.
+Lexington Mayor Linda Gordon mimics the sentiment of concern over the lack of recognition of women, and says that the statue was long overdue.
 “It reminds all of us how far we have come and how far we have to go,” Gordon said.
 She is the third woman to be elected mayor of Kentucky’s second-largest city.

 Our process began when Barbara provided us with two-dimensional drawings and three-dimensional digital models for the five fabricated aluminum sculptures for “Stand”.
-The digital 3D models were further refined to include the internal structural support members, mounting plates, anchors, and footers for structural engineering.
+We refined the 3D models further to include the internal structural support, mounting plates, anchors, and footers for structural engineering.

-The digital 3d models were deconstructed in Rhino 3D, a CAD application modelling software, into individual surfaces which could then be converted into vectors for water jet cutting.
+We deconstructed the digital 3d models in Rhino 3D, a CAD application modelling software, into individual surfaces.
+These surfaces could be converted into vectors for water jet cutting.
 The vectors, which are points, lines, and curves that are based on mathematical formulas, provide the data needed for CNC waterjet cutting of the aluminum plate parts.
-The vectors for cutting were parted based on the available size of the plate and the footprint size of the CNC waterjet cutting tool that was used.
+We parted the vectors for cutting based on the available size of the plates, and the footprint size of the CNC waterjet cutting tool.

 Waterjet cutting uses an extremely high-pressure jet of water and abrasives to cut a variety of materials.
 The CNC waterjet cut the intricate patterns and profiles for “Stand” from 3/8″ and 3/16″ 6061 aluminum plate.
-These flat, plate parts were then sent to our fabrication/metal department.
+Our fabrication department recieved these flat plate-like sections, ready to assemble.

 Our main goal is to translate and maintain Barbara’s original vision.
 During fabrication we work from the inside out, so plenty of forethought and planning is key for success.

-First thing is to lay out the 17′ water jet cut facings, front and back, and to match up the patterns with the internal armature.
-Working from the structural plans, digital renderings, and the water jet cut forms we would map out our lengths, angles, and joints; measure twice, cut once.
+First, we laid out the 17′ water jet cut facings, front and back, and matched the patterns with the internal armature.
+Working from the structural plans, digital renderings, and the water jet cut forms, we would map out our lengths, angles, and joints; measure twice, cut once.
 It’s very easy to weld yourself into a corner.
-Our biggest challenge was matching the front and back of the sculpture to the cross-member infrastructures without having any intersections with the decorative cut patterns.
-Once we were confident that we’ve met the engineering requirements and maintained Barbara’s vision we started assembly.
+Our biggest challenge?
+Matching the front and back of the sculpture to the cross-member infrastructures without interfering with the decorative cut patterns.
+Once we were confident that we’ve met the engineering requirements and maintained Barbara’s vision, we started assembly.

 The return edges that give the sculpture depth were also very challenging.
-Using a hydraulic press and handheld cylinders, a combination of preforming, annealing and hand-smithing were used for following and shaping the nuanced contour of the sculpture.
-For this to be efficient we had to custom make the hydraulic press specifically for the sculptures.
-This included making a clamp to keep the two top halves aligned with each other so that when the press was pushing the side panel to form no of the components would shift or move before we tacked it in place.
+To follow and shape the unique contour of the scuklpture, we used a hydraulic press and handheld cylinders.
+This, along with a combination of preforming, annealing and hand-smithing was key for success.
+For this to be efficient, we had to custom make the hydraulic press specifically for the sculptures.
+First, we made a clamp to keep the two top halves aligned.
+This ensured that when the press was pushing the side panel into alignment, none of the components would shift.

 **“This monumental artwork commemorates the women suffragists who fought for the passing of the 19th Amendment which afforded women the right to vote.
 Sited in downtown Lexington, Kentucky, the artwork will serve as the first public sculpture to honor historic women in the city.
 The five, 20-foot aluminum silhouetted sculptures will serve as a reminder of the historic significance of the women who pushed for suffrage, the achievement of the 19th Amendment, as well as the continuing fight for women’s rights, representation and equality.
 The silhouettes do not depict any specific woman as the movement for women’s suffrage was widespread.
 At night, the sculptures are illuminated from within to act as a community beacon around the clock.”